mindis/discrete-choice-models/data/README.txt

-fish		- Indicator for whether the proposed protected area is important for the fishing industry (Attribute 2) hab		- Indicator for whether the proposed area is important habitat for fish (Attribute 3) cost		- Cost measured as a lump sum increase in annual taxes (Attribute 4) complete	- Indicates the number of completed choice tasks out		- Indicator for the choice tasks where no choice was made treatment	- Indicator for whether a respondent received his or her score score		- Sce on the CWC quiz male		- Indicator for male respondent
+fish		- Indicator for whether the proposed protected area is important for the fishing industry (Attribute 2) hab		- Indicator for whether the proposed area is important habitat for fish (Attribute 3) cost		- Cost measured as a lump sum increase in annual taxes (Attribute 4) treatment	- Indicator for whether a respondent received his or her score score		- An individuals score on the quiz above.median    - An indicator variable for whether the individual scored above the median

 ################################################################################
 ##  References